vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 #### Business Question

 How did total visits, pageviews, and transactions change across January, February, and March 2017?

-#### Approach

-This query groups website session data by month and calculates total visits, pageviews, and transactions.
-The purpose is to compare traffic volume, user engagement, and purchasing activity across January, February, and March 2017.

 #### SQL Query